 - enabled Whether or not the history is enabled.
 The default is true. - file-name The file name in which the history will be stored.
 The default is .jboss-cli-history. - file-dir The directory in which the history is to be stored.
-The default is the user's home directory. - max-size The maximum number of commands stored in the history file.
+The default is the user's home directory. - max-size The maximum size of the history file.
 The default is 500.